PhilLockett/cardgen1/README.md

     cd CardWork/
     ./setup.sh

-This quick test will use 'cardgen' to generate a bash script called draw.sh which is then run and should create card images in 'cards/1/'.
+This quick test will use 'cardgen' to generate a bash script called 'draw.sh' which is then run and should create card images in 'cards/1/'.

     cardgen -a